-Why even bother with drum stick numbers?
-What struck me on my search of drum stick manufacturer’s websites, was the wide variation in stick diameter for the exact same “standard” stick size numbers.
-7A varies from .512 (Promark), .520 (Regal Tip), .525 (Zildjian) to .540 (Vater & Vic Firth).
-5A varies from .551 (Promark), .560 (Zildjian), .565 (Vic Firth), .570 (Vater) to .580 (Regal Tip).
+What struck me on my search of drumstick manufacturer’s websites, was the wide variation in stick diameter for exactly the same “standard” stick size numbers.
+For example, 5A varies from .551″ (Promark), .565″ (Vic Firth), .570″ (Vater) to .580″ (Regal Tip).
 I think the drumstick manufacturers should get together at a Holiday Inn somewhere and finally standardize stick numbers.
-They can even keep the antiquated A and B designations.
-They can keep different lengths and tips styles.
-And they can keep their unique signature series.
-But if you want to play a 7A – 5A – 5B – 2B etc. they should at least be really close to the same diameter from manufacturer to manufacturer.
+They can offer different lengths, tip styles and signature series.
+But if you want to play a 7A or 5A etc. they should at least be really close to the same diameter from manufacturer to manufacturer.

-To a drummer a 7A stick which varies from .512 to .540 or a 5A stick which varies from .551 to .580 makes a real difference in feel.
+To a drummer a 5A stick which varies from .551″ to .580″ makes a real difference in feel.
 So if the drum stick manufacturers don’t standardize their stick specifications then BE ADVISED: Pay no attention to the numbers on the sticks.
 Look at the specifications for diameter and length.
-Stop thinking of yourself as a 5A stick drummer and start thinking of yourself as a .565 16″ stick drummer.
+Stop thinking of yourself as a 5A stick drummer and start thinking of yourself as a .565″ 16″ stick drummer.
 I wonder if that is why some people favor one manufacturer over another.
 They’ve always played 5A and they “love” Regal Tip sticks.
-Maybe what they “love” is the thicker (.580) diameter of a Regal Tip 5A.
+Maybe what they “love” is the thicker (.580″) diameter of a Regal Tip 5A.
 So pay NO attention to the numbers on the sticks and you might discover that there are so many other sticks you should try and maybe start using.